uditalias/swamp/README.md

 Type: `Object` Default: `{ out: 'logs/out.log', err: 'logs/err.log' }`

 Configure the main loggers of the Swamp for out and error logs.
-The default log files will be located where the `Swampfile.js` is located, under the `logs` folder
+The default log files will be located where the `Swampfile.js` is located, under the `logs` folder.
+You are able to config log files rotation by size, the default file size for log rotation is `1M`.

+Here are some [log rotation configurations and examples](#log-rotation-configurations) and examples.

 ####environments